 Jaiman Sharma - Security-minded software engineer who automates everything possible|

 Bachelor of Computing (Honours) @ Queen's with focuses in (Cybersecurity + AI).
-Cloud Security Intern at Sectra (Summer 2025).
+Cloud Security Intern at Sectra AB (Jun–Aug 2025, Mississauga, ON).
 I build reliable, automated systems and I like breaking them (responsibly) to understand risk.

 Cloud Security